This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

-Packed with new features and design tweaks, it's got a lot of work to do if it wants to live up to the hype surrounding its iOS 7 cousin.
-And it'll need to keep one eye on a resurgent Microsoft, with the imminent release of Windows 8.1 (and yes, 8.1 is worth worrying about...).
+Packed with new features and design tweaks, Mavericks has a lot of work to do if it wants to live up to the hype surrounding its iOS 7 cousin.
+And it'll need to keep one eye on a resurgent Microsoft, with the recent release of Windows 8.1 (and yes, 8.1 is worth worrying about...).

 So you’ve got the idea by now: Mavericks 10.9 is an evolution, not a dramatic rewrite of Apple’s desktop OS.
 Question is, was a conservative refinement the right move - especially when Windows 8 appears to be finally getting its act together?

 PERFORMANCE: LEANER, SMARTER, SMOOTHER

 OS X Mavericks 10.9 activity monitor: expect to see that CPU usage drop